-Year 9 students have already completed the first half of their 'Bridging Courses' which we hope they are enjoying.
-In September they will be ready to move into qualification classes and so now it is time for them to choose their qualification subjects.
+In September, Year 9 students will be ready to move into qualification classes and now it is time for them to finalise their qualification subjects.
 Students will be given advice and guidance to help them with their subject choices.

-An Overview of the Curriculum
+An Overview of the Curriculum:

-GCSEs, in their current form, have been running now for several years.
-They have been developed in all subjects to be rigorous and demanding, helping students achieve in line with students in countries with the best education systems.
-The GCSEs are graded 9-1 where 9 is the top grade, to be awarded to the top 3% of students in the country and grades 4 and 5 are equivalent to standard and good pass grades when compared nationally.
-There is a grade equivalence chart that compares the new GCSE grades with the old ones (A\-G) at Appendix I.
+GCSEs have been developed in all subjects to be rigorous and demanding.
+They are graded 9-1 where 9 is the top grade, and Grades 4 and 5 are equivalent to standard and good pass grades when compared nationally.
+There is a grade equivalence chart that compares the new GCSE grades with the old ones (A- G) at Appendix I.

-Students are encouraged to have more 'academic' subjects in their portfolio of qualifications.
-The government wants students to aim for GCSEs in the English Baccalaureate or EBacc.:
+The government wants students to aim for GCSEs in the English Baccalaureate (EBacc.):

 - Maths

 - English Language and English Literature

-- At a least two GCSEs in Science i.e. Combined Science or Triple Science
+- At least two GCSEs in Science i.e. Combined Science, or three Separate Sciences

-- A Language (Chinese Mandarin, French, German, Italian, Latin or Ancient Greek)
+- A Language: Chinese (Mandarin), French, German, or Latin

-- A Humanity (History or Geography)
+- A Humanity: History or Geography